ipfs/team-mgmt/drafts/Project Management Process.md

 - Estimated completion date (where applicable)
 - List of dependencies and related material (where applicable)

-The Project Lead keeps current milestones up to date on weekly-basis.
-New milestones should be generated and old milestones updated before the quarterly planning meeting.
-Prepare new milestones in good time before quarterly planning.
+The Project Lead keeps current Milestones up to date on a weekly-basis.
+New Milestones should be generated and old Milestones should be updated before the quarterly Roadmap Update.

 Milestones help make Roadmaps achievable, and they give the team and users a clear sense of progress.
 There's no hard and fast way to decide what a Milestone's boundaries are.
 It is up to the project leader to select what Goals constitute a Milestone and what Milestones constitute a Roadmap.
 Sometimes it will be clear how to break down a Roadmap into manageable pieces.
 Sometimes it will be clear which goals to bundle in a Milestone.
 The important thing is to make manageable groups (not too big) that provide a significant enough sense of progress through the Roadmap.